bavanya/Software_fault_prediction/README.md

 # Software_fault_prediction

+This work has been implemented over the course of 2 semesters.
+The findings, report and slides for the work done in the first semester is present in [Phase-1_Documentation](https://github.com/bavanya/Software_fault_prediction/tree/main/Phase-1_Documentation).
+Please refer to the [Final_Documentation](https://github.com/bavanya/Software_fault_prediction/tree/main/Final_documentation) folder for the conclusion of the work.

 ## Idea 1:

 Treat the faulty data points i.e code files from which the OO metrics were extracted as anomalies.